AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-getting-started/activitymap-getting-started-admins/activitymap-enable.md

 Explains the steps the Analytics Admin needs to complete to enable Activity Map link collection and user download.

 ## Step 1.
-Update Your AppMeasurement (Javascript) Code to v1.6 (or higher) {#section_5D1586289DF2489289B1B6C1C80C300D}
+Update your implementation code {#section_5D1586289DF2489289B1B6C1C80C300D}

-The Activity Map module is part of the AppMeasurement.js file (located at the top of the file).
-The AppMeasurement library will load the Activity Map module when instantiated.
+The Activity Map module is part of the AppMeasurement.js and the Web SDK (version 2.15.0 or higher).
+The AppMeasurement library or Web SDK will load the Activity Map module when instantiated.

+>[!NOTE]
+>
-Activity Map data cannot be collected unless you update to this version (or higher) of AppMeasurement.
+>Activity Map data cannot be collected unless you update to **AppMeasurement** **version 1.6** or higer or **Web SDK** **version 2.15.0** or higher

-1. Download the latest AppMeasurement code (AppMeasurement_Javascript-1.6.zip) by going to  **[!UICONTROL Analytics]** > **[!UICONTROL Admin]** > **[!UICONTROL All admin]** > **[!UICONTROL Code manager]** and [implement it](https://experienceleague.adobe.com/docs/analytics/implementation/js/overview.html).
+1. Download the latest Javascript library depending whether you are using AppMeasurement or Web SDK.

+   -   **AppMeasurement** code (AppMeasurement_Javascript-1.6.zip) by going to  **[!UICONTROL Analytics]** > **[!UICONTROL Admin]** > **[!UICONTROL All admin]** > **[!UICONTROL Code manager]** and [implement it](https://experienceleague.adobe.com/docs/analytics/implementation/js/overview.html).

        We have included some [sample implementation code](/help/analyze/activity-map/activitymap-getting-started/activitymap-getting-started-admins/activitymap-sample-implementation-code.md) to help you visualize the changes that have been made to the code by including the Activity Map module.

+   -   **Web SDK** code (alloy.js).
+See [Install the SDK - Option 2: Installing the prebuilt standalone version](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/installing-the-sdk.html?lang=en#option-2%3A-installing-the-prebuilt-standalone-version) for more information.
+Ensure you use version 2.15 or later.

+       See [Track links](https://experienceleague.adobe.com/docs/experience-platform/edge/data-collection/track-links.html) for information on how to implement link tracking and how to enable Activity Mapping by capturing the `region` of the clicked HTML element.

+       >[!NOTE]
+       >
+       >Enabling link tracking with Web SDK currently sends link events when a customer navigates from one page to the next.
+This is different from how AppMeasurement works and can potentially result in extra billable hits sent to Adobe.

 1. Validate the implementation: